thenuwij/UniVise/README.md

 - What remains to complete in the target program
 - The overall impact on progression and workload

-The analysis is powered by an AI advisor agent that receives structured facts computed by the backend — transfer rate, additional terms relative to the current degree, faculty alignment, prerequisite gaps, and how early the student is in their degree — alongside the student's RIASEC personality profile and survey responses.
+TThe analysis is powered by an AI advisor agent that receives structured facts computed by the backend including transfer rate, additional terms relative to the current degree, faculty alignment, prerequisite gaps, and how early the student is in their degree, alongside the student's RIASEC personality profile and survey responses.
 The agent reasons through these inputs using a defined advisory framework to produce a verdict and recommendation narrative, rather than mapping an arbitrary numeric score to a label.
 The backend comparison endpoint was optimised via parallelised database fetching, reducing latency by approximately 60%.

 ### Specialisation Selection Support